Looking to learn more about the incredible technology behind laser cutting?

 The auxiliary gases commonly used in laser cutting are nitrogen, oxygen and air.

-The role of oxygen in the cutting process of carbon steel is to fuel and blow off the molten material.
+For cutting low carbon steel plates, oxygen is typically used.
+Oxygen’s role in the cutting process is to fuel and remove the molten material.

-The purity of oxygen is generally higher than 99.5%.
-The higher the purity, the brighter the cutting surface.
+The purity of oxygen should be higher than 99.5%, with a higher purity resulting in a brighter cutting surface.

-The sample in the laser cutting sample FIG was cut with a high purity of 99.99% pure liquid nitrogen, and the gas pressure was 0.8 ~ 1.0mpa.
+A sample in the laser cutting figure was cut with high-purity (99.99%) liquid nitrogen, with a gas pressure of 0.8 to 1.0 MPa.

 Auxiliary gas purity standard

-Impurities in the auxiliary gas can damage the lens, causing fluctuations in the cutting power and also causing inconsistencies in the front and back cutting surface.
+Impurities in the auxiliary gas can have detrimental effects on the lens, resulting in fluctuations in cutting power and inconsistencies on the front and back cutting surfaces.

 Auxiliary gas pressure standard